 Certified as a Community-Based Development Organization (CBDO), Sunnyvale Community Services (SCS) implements this program with the assistance of the Downtown Streets Team (DST), an organization committed to helping homeless men and women rebuild their lives through a volunteer work-readiness program.
-During the program year, 50 clients graduated from Job Search Skills classes and 16 obtained regular paid employment.
-Several program highlights are described in the Goals and Outcomes section above.
+During the program year, 30 clients graduated from Job Search Skills classes and 12 obtained regular paid employment.
+It is important to note that HUD suspended the Workfirst Sunnyvale program in the middle of Program Year 2021 - therefore the outcomes fall short of prior years, as expected due to reduced funding.
+Thankfully, the City and HUD worked together to address compliance concerns - and the program has relaunched in full as of July 1, 2022.